Deuthe/StageNow_Bufab_Flos/README.md

 This prevents Google account prompts and enforces the use of Microsoft Edge

 5. **Display Settings (Step 6)**
-Adjust tablet settings (brightness, font size, etc.).
+This setting adjusts tablet settings (brightness, font size, etc.).
 > This setup only modifies **brightness**.

 6. **UI Manager (Step 7)**
-Enable **battery percentage** display.
+This setting enables **battery percentage** display.

 7. **Clock Configuration (Step 8)**
+This setting will:
-- Set to **military time**
+  - Set the time to **military time**
-- Add your **Windows NTP server** for time sync
+  - Add a **Windows NTP server** for time sync

 8. **Disable Settings (Step 9)**
 Disables the Settings button on the Zebra tablet by remapping it to do nothing.
+(User was able to bypass Kiosk Mode)

 ---